 We present a search for stars exhibiting short time-scale optical light variations.
-Our search employs archival data taken by the ROTSE1 telephoto array in two eight degree fields of view.
-This is a test study considering two fields which overlap fields previously mined for variables, but with different data and search techniques.
+Our search employs archival data taken by the ROTSE1 telephoto array in two eight degree fields-of-view.
+This is a test study considering two fields which overlaps fields previously mined for variables, but with different data and search techniques.
 Each field was observed for approximately six continuous hours.
-We employ a general search strategy based on statistical properties of the observed light curves for each object.
-The analysis is sensitive to sources with variations < 0.25 day and > 0.1 mag and with mean magnitudes between 9.5 mag and 14 mag.
-We identify 42 variable stars with our search strategy.
-Of these, 17 were not found by comparison with catalogs of previously acknowledged variables.
-Within this sample, attempts at classification yield four W UMa systems and two δ Scu stars.
-The remaining eleven transient detections exhibit incomplete light curves and require further study for classification.
+We employ a general search strategy based on statistical properties of the observed lightcurves for each object.
+The analysis is sensitive to sources with variations < 0.25 day and > 0.1 mag and with mean magnitudes between 9.5 mag to 14 mag.
+We selected 42 variable star candidates, of which 17 are new detections.
+Attempts at classification yield four new W UMa systems and two new δ Scu stars.
+The remaining eleven transient detections exhibit incomplete lightcurves and require further study for classification.